LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Tap the check box to enable Time Sensitive Notifications.
 1. Click "Save".
 1. Click "Confirm".

+### Add App Group for Loop 2

+When you have already built Loop with Xcode, the Loop identifier is already associated with your App Group with time sensitive capability.
+Your existing Loop identifier will have a name that starts with XC as shown below, where your 10-digit TEAMID is used.

+* Name: XC com TEAMID loopkit Loop
+* Identifier: com.TEAMID.loopkit.Loop

+Because there is no Small Status Widget for Loop 2.2.x, you will need to associate the App Group with at least that identifier using the instructions in [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers).

+Some people choose to delete all the identifiers on their [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) to clean things up.
+(Note - it is OK to delete identifiers, but do not delete certificates unless instructed by a mentor).

+### Check App Group Settings

+* The identifier that is associated with the Loop identifier cannot be deleted
+* If you delete an identifier:
+    * Run Action: Add Indentifiers to add it back
+    * Manually add the App Group association as described in [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers)
+    * Make sure to run Create Certificate before trying to Build Loop

+When you have already built Loop with Xcode, the Loop identifier is already associated with your App Group with time sensitive capability.
+Your existing Loop identifier will have a name that starts with XC as shown below, where your 10-digit TEAMID is used.

+* Name: XC com TEAMID loopkit Loop
+* Identifier: com.TEAMID.loopkit.Loop

+Before moving on to the Create Loop App in App Store step, make sure that the four identifiers that require the App Group be set are actually set.

+Open this page: [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) and click on each of these four identifiers (the last word on the right matches the name in the list below).
+They should each indicate a check box by App Groups and say `Enabled App Groups(1)`.
+If instead you see the word `Configure`, you need to click on `Configure` and add the Loop App Group using the check box and the new screen.
+If you don't see the Loop App Group with an name `group.com.TEAMID.loopkit.LoopGroup`, then reach out to a mentor for help.

+* Loop
+* Loop Intent Extension
+* Loop Status Extension
+* Small Status Widget

+These identifiers will exist but they do not require the App Group association.

+* WatchApp
+* WatchApp Extension

 ## Create Loop App in App Store Connect